Multiple Myeloma and Palliative Care

 How to Get Palliative Care

-If you or a loved one is facing multiple myeloma, ask your doctor for a referral to palliative care—the earlier the better.
+If you or a loved one is facing multiple myeloma, ask your doctor for a referral to palliative care.
 You can receive palliative care in the hospital, at an outpatient clinic and sometimes at home.